 These devices are labeled "NOT for occupational use.”

 Most N95 respirators are manufactured for use in construction and other industrial type jobs that expose workers to dust and small particles.
-These respirators are evaluated for effectiveness by the National Institute for Occupational Safety and Health (NIOSH), which is part of the Centers for Disease Control (CDC).
-These are labeled "For occupational use.”
+These respirators are evaluated for effectiveness by the National Personal Protective Technology Laboratory (NPPTL) in the National Institute for Occupational Safety and Health (NIOSH), which is part of the Centers for Disease Control and Prevention (CDC).
+They are labeled "For occupational use.”

-For more information on the proper use and removal of masks and respirators, or to learn more about these and other issues relating to pandemic influenza, visit www.flu.gov.
+For more information on the proper use and removal of masks and respirators, visit: